Trace Anomaly of Cold Dense Matter Constrained by Collective Flow

-Finally, it is worth emphasizing that the absence of explicit momentum dependence in the single-nucleon potential allows a clean decoupling of the cold-matter EOS from thermal effects during the collision dynamics.
-As discussed above, the inverse Bayesian inference of the trace anomaly from collective flow is largely insensitive to microscopic composition and interaction details, and instead constrains the macroscopic EOS regardless of how it is constructed.
+Finally, it is worth emphasizing that the absence of explicit momentum dependence in the employed single-nucleon potential allows a cleaner decoupling of the cold-matter trace anomaly from thermal effects during the collision dynamics.
+As first demonstrated in Ref.~\cite{Gale87}, if the momentum dependence of the single-particle potential is included, it contributes an additional term to the pressure of cold matter arising from Fermi motion that depends on the strength and range of the momentum-dependent interaction.
+These quantities are still not well constrained, and their inclusion couples the nucleon mean field to the finite-temperature kinetic pressure during the collision.
+As a result, the thermal and cold contributions to the pressure become intertwined, making it difficult to extract the zero-temperature EOS accurately from heavy-ion collision observables.

-Listed in Table~\ref{mean} are the most probable values of the incompressibility $K$ and the in-medium scattering factor $X$ inferred from our Bayesian analyses of the beam-energy dependence of protons' directed and elliptic flow.
-The corresponding time evolution of the central baryon density, $\rho_{\rm cen}/\rho_0$, evaluated in a cubic cell of volume $1~\mathrm{fm}^3$ centered at the center of mass of the reaction system, is shown in Fig.~\ref{density}.
-For each beam energy, the maximum central density attained during the collision is used to evaluate the trace anomaly, with the sound speed squared $c_s^2$ averaged up to this density according to Eq.~(\ref{eq:PhiAverage}).
-The systematic beam-energy dependence of the maximum central density then enables the extraction of the trace anomaly as a function of the reduced energy density, shown as green squares in Fig.~\ref{DT1}.
+In contrast, using momentum-independent mean fields allows the pressure associated with the cold EOS to be separated more cleanly from thermal effects.
+As discussed in the main text, the inverse Bayesian inference of the trace anomaly of cold dense matter from collective flow is largely insensitive to microscopic composition and interaction details (see, e.g., the HVH relation for $P/\varepsilon$), and instead constrains the macroscopic EOS $P(\varepsilon)$ regardless of how it is constructed.
+For this reason, employing momentum-independent mean fields provides a practical and transparent way to extract the cold dense-matter trace anomaly from heavy-ion collisions and to facilitate direct comparisons with constraints obtained from neutron star observations.
+In fact, most of the existing nuclear constraints on $P(\varepsilon)$ for cold dense matter were obtained consistently in such a manner from forward-modeling of heavy-ion collisions using various transport models \cite{Fuchs05,lynch09,Pawel02,LeF16,Cozma24,Jerome}.

-Remarkably, the trace anomaly extracted from collective flow in heavy-ion collisions exhibits quantitative agreement with independent constraints inferred from neutron star observations based on mass--radius and tidal deformability measurements.
-This agreement arises because both systems probe the same coarse-grained EOS $P(\varepsilon)$ through integrated macroscopic responses, while remaining largely insensitive to the microscopic composition of the pressure and energy density.
-In the Bayesian analysis, the specific microscopic transport model used in the forward simulations serves solely as a generator of training data that spans a sufficiently broad space of EOS realizations—most notably encompassing the full range of the incompressibility parameter $K$—rather than as a source of model-dependent microscopic constraints.
-Consequently, the inferred trace anomaly reflects EOS information that is robust under changes of microscopic dynamics, explaining its consistency with independently inferred neutron star constraints.
+Listed in Table~\ref{mean} are the most probable values of the incompressibility $K$ and the in-medium scattering factor $X$ inferred from our Bayesian analyses of the beam-energy dependence of protons' directed and elliptic flow \cite{Li25-PRC}.